neilbrown/edlib/DOC/Developer/06-rendering.md

 When "render-lines" determines the range of lines that will fit on the display is sends a "render:reposition" message to the whole stack with marks for the start and end of the visible range.
+The number of rows and columns displays are also reported as num and num2.
+These can be less than the height and width of the pane, but not more.
+The are calculated at a different time to the start and end marks and so can result in a separate "render:reposition" message which doesn't contain the marks.

 This message is normally only sent when there is a change to report.
 However other panes can request the information by sending "render:request:reposition" which will cause the "render:reposition" message to be send on the next refresh.

 "render-lines" listens for "doc:replaced" notification from the document and will update the display of anything that has changed.
 It also